-Zhukovskii-but many other speakers made it clear that the game was different and that time was up.55 "Diskussiia had been finished after the meeting at the editorial office of the journal Under the Banner of Marxism.
-Since then . . . on part of formal genetics . . . there is not a scientific creative diskussiia, but factionalism and struggle, which took most unnatural and useless forms," proclaimed the Lysenkoist Nuzhdin.
+This behavior was for all intents and purposes enforced by the genre of discourse set by Lysenko's main talk and the subsequent initial speeches.
+Opponents tried unsuccessfully to change the game being played, and therefore the style of polemics.
+They argued that the dispute had not been organized properly and that the other side had not been informed and given time to prepare and explain its views.
+"We have to hold another free diskussiia in a different place/' demanded P.M.
+Zhukovskii - but many other speakers made it clear that the game was different and that time was up.
+"Diskussiia had been finished after the meeting at the editorial office of the journal Under the Banner of Marxism.
+Since then ... on the part of formal genetics ... there is not a scientific creative diskussiia, but factionalism and struggle, which took most unnatural and useless forms," proclaimed the Lysenkoist Nuzhdin.
 The intended meaning was that geneticists had failed to meet the basic rule of a loyal party opposition: to "disarm" after being defeated during the diskussiia.
-Their status therefore changed, from tolerable partners for dispute to disloyal saboteurs who needed to be suppressed administratively, rather than verbally.56
+Their status therefore changed, from tolerable partners for dispute to disloyal saboteurs who needed to be suppressed administratively, rather than verbally.
+60

-According to the rules of the game of s^{r}ezd, the voting at the session resolved the dispute forever.
+According to the rules of the game of s''ezd, the voting at the session resolved the dispute forever.
 Further diskussiia was off the agenda.
-The only possible games to play were obsuzhdenie and kritika i samokritika, which had already started on 7 August, the last day of the session, and which continued on 24-26 August, at the Presidium of the Academy of Sciences.
+The only possible games to play were obsuzhdenie and kritika i samokritika. which had already started on 7 August, the last day of the session, and which continued on 24-26 August, at the Presidium of the Academy of Sciences.
 The local authority subjected to criticism was the secretary of the Biology Division, Leon Orbeli.
 President of the Academy Sergei Vavilov played the role of moderator and opened the meeting with a dose of samokritika, reproaching the Presidium for "neutrality" and its attempts to preserve parity between two directions in biology.
 In the discussion that followed, Orbeli failed to convince the audience of the sincerity of his repentance.
-Vavilov then suggested that Aleksandr Oparin be elected as the new secretary of the division.57 While the Academy was allowed the privilege of purging itself, a dozen directors of large agricultural institutes and biological departments were replaced after the August Session by direct decision of the TsK Secretariat, and over one hundred professors by an order of the Ministry of Higher Education.
+Vavilov then suggested that Aleksandr Oparin be elected as the new secretary of the division.
+61 While the Academy was allowed the privilege of purging itself, a dozen directors of large agricultural institutes and biological departments were replaced after the August Session by direct decision of the Central Committee Secretariat, and over one hundred professors by an order of the Ministry of Higher Education.
 The minister's proposal to remove a number of biology books from public libraries gathered support from Agitprop but was finally rejected by the Secretariat.
-In most biological institutions, non-Michurinists had to "disarm themselves" through samokritika; teaching and research plans were changed according to the results of the controversy.58
+In most biological institutions, non-Michurinists had to "disarm themselves" through samokritika; teaching and research plans were changed according to the results of the controversy.62